 - You have a need for alimony (i.e., you will have to distinguish between needs and wants).

 More and more states are also tying alimony to the length of the marriage, meaning that you must have been married for a certain number of years to qualify.

 How to Get the Alimony and Spousal Maintenance You Deserve

 So, how does a person get alimony?
 This question is best discussed with an experienced attorney after filing for divorce as the answer may depend on whether you are seeking spousal maintenance versus contractual alimony.
 However, regardless of which form of financial support you are requesting, you can greatly improve your chances of getting alimony by having a plan.

 If you’d like to learn more, our guide to divorce for stay-at-home moms and homemakers, “I Am SAHM, SAHM I Am” explores these steps in more detail.
 Click below to download a copy of the guide right away.

 At Alexandra Geczi PLLC, Family Law, we are woman attorneys advocating for women’s rights in the Texas divorce process.
 We understand your concerns and want to empower you on your journey into life’s next chapter.
-Request your free divorce case consultation today.
+Request your initial divorce case consultation today.